cschladetsch/KAI/Readme.md

 [![License](https://img.shields.io/github/license/cschladetsch/flow.svg?label=License&maxAge=86400)](./LICENSE.txt)
 [![Release](https://img.shields.io/github/release/cschladetsch/flow.svg?label=Release&maxAge=60)](https://github.com/cschladetsch/kai/releases/latest)

 _Kai_ is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
-No Macros are needed to expose fields or methods to the scripting runtime.
+No Macros are needed to expose fields or methods to the scripting runtime, including external code from other libraries.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.